istio/istio.io/content/help/faq/telemetry/life-of-a-request.md

 weight: 80
 ---

-You can enable [tracing](/docs/tasks/telemetry/distributed-tracing/) to figure out the flow of a request in Istio.
+You can enable [tracing](/docs/tasks/telemetry/distributed-tracing/) to determine the flow of a request in Istio.

-Additionally, you can use following commands to know more about the state of the mesh:
+Additionally, you can use the following commands to know more about the state of the mesh:

-* `istioctl proxy-config`: Retrieve information about proxy configuration from the Envoy config dump when running in Kubernetes.
+* `istioctl proxy-config`: Retrieve information about proxy configuration when running in Kubernetes:

     {{< text plain >}}
     # Retrieve information about bootstrap configuration for the Envoy instance in the specified pod.